 Plus, your employer or their insurance provider can use this as a reason to deny your benefits.
 If you miss the 30-day deadline entirely, then your employer has the right to deny you any benefits.
 This means that you will not be compensated for your medical treatments and you will lose income benefits.

-To Whom Should I Report A Workplace Injury?
+To Whom Should I Report a Work-Related Injury in Coral Gables?

 You can’t report the injury to just anyone in the company or business that you work for.
 The report should be made to someone in authority such as a supervisor or a manager.
 If your company has an HR (Human Resources) department or person, the injury should be reported to them as well.